k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 # TDM LU Implementation — Hierarchy Support

 The [TDM task](/articles/TDM/tdm_gui/14_task_overview.md) can process Business Entities (BEs) and/or tables.
-A [Business Entity (BE)](/articles/TDM/tdm_overview/03_business_entity_overview.md) represents the main entity of the selected data to be provisioned by TDM.
-A BE can have multiple [LUs](https://github.com/k2view-academy/K2View-Academy/blob/Academy_8.3_TDM_9.4/articles/03_logical_units/01_LU_overview.md) with either a flat or a hierarchical structure.
-For example, a Customer BE can have CRM, Billing, Ordering and Usage LUs.
+A [Business Entity (BE)](/articles/TDM/tdm_overview/03_business_entity_overview.md) represents the main entity of the data selected for provisioning in TDM.
+Each BE can include multiple [LUs](https://github.com/k2view-academy/K2View-Academy/blob/Academy_8.3_TDM_9.4/articles/03_logical_units/01_LU_overview.md), organized in either a flat or a hierarchical structure.
+For example, a Customer BE may include CRM, Billing, Ordering and Usage LUs.

 ## Parent LU — Implementation Guidelines